facultyai/dash-bootstrap-components/docs/components_page/components/carousel.md

 ## Control slideshow with callbacks

 Control which slide number is displayed by using the `active_index` in a callback.
-This slidshow is being controled by `dbc.RadioItems`
+This slideshow is being controlled by `dbc.RadioItems`

 {{example:components/carousel/callback.py:carousel}}